These Terms apply to Clients that the GDPR applies to. For the purposes of these Terms, the following capitalised words have the following meanings:

 (b) user account information, including: username; user ID; and transaction history;

-(c) loyalty scheme member information - this is highly configurable by the Client, but may include member name; member ID; gender; DOB; email address; phone number; photo; preferences for contact, movie genres, locations;
+(c) loyalty scheme member information - this is highly configurable by the Client, but may include member name; member ID; gender; date of birth; email address; phone number; photo; preferences for contact, movie genres, locations;

 (f) any other information uploaded by the Client into the SaaS Applications.